Templates

 Faculty are welcome to use these descriptions as a starting point when providing information about their unit in a grant proposal.
 Please delete and add information as needed.

 The Virginia Commonwealth University School of World Studies, housed within the College of Humanities and Sciences, is a vibrant community of faculty, students, and practicing scholars actively creating synergies that promote innovative, interdisciplinary ideas.
 The School of World Studies provides undergraduate students with the knowledge, skills, and experience necessary for success in a globalized world.
-The School encompasses disciplines which define what it means to be human - our ability to communicate (world languages), to build communities with distinct cultural practices (anthropology), to understand and interact with people/ideas different from our own (international studies), and to explore our place in the cosmos (religious studies).
+The School encompasses disciplines – Anthropology, International Studies, and Religious Studies – which define what it means to be human: how we developed, the ways in which we build communities with distinct cultural practices, how we can better understand and interact with people/ideas different from our own, and how to find our place in the cosmos.

 Virginia Commonwealth University’s Department of African American Studies, housed within the College of Humanities and Sciences, originated from an Afro-American Studies Committee started in 1967 and grew to a stand-alone major in 2003.
 VCU is the second school in Virginia to offer a Bachelor of Arts (B.A.) in African American Studies and the department is one of the largest undergraduate departments in African American Studies on the East Coast.
 The B.A. in African American Studies is an interdisciplinary degree that provides students with knowledge of human cultures and intellectual and practical skills to engage complexity, diversity, and change.
 The degree program fosters students’ personal and social responsibility and, through applied learning experiences, empowers students to negotiate and to solve the complex problems of the 21st century.
 Over 50 students have graduated from the program.